-Treatment-emergent adverse events (TEAEs) are defined as any AEs with an onset date on or after the study drug start date and no later than 70 days after the study drug last dose date or initiation of new anticancer therapy including SCT (whichever is earlier).
+Treatment-emergent adverse events (TEAEs) are defined as any AEs with an onset date on or after the study drug start date and no later than 70 days after the study drug last dose date or the day before initiation of new anticancer therapy including SCT (whichever is earlier).
+If the AE onset date is on or before the last dose date, the AE is considered as TEAE regardless of the start of new anticancer therapy.